 Ansible Playbooks are generated at the time the maintenance plan is created, or can be generated later, from the maintenance plan list in the Planner tab of the Insights UI.

 - Navigate to the Planner tab of the Insights UI in the Customer Portal.

 - Click Download Playbook, located in the bottom right corner of the plan card.

 - Save the .yml file in an appropriate directory.

 3.1.2.
 Run an Ansible Playbook

-To run an Ansible Playbook, complete the following steps:
+To run an Ansible Playbook, open a terminal and execute

 # ansible-playbook <playbook>.yml

-- After running the playbook, go back to the Planner and confirm that the issues have been remediated.
+After you run the playbook, go to the the UI Planner and view the issues that have been remediated.